Teeth Sensitivity After A Dental Cleaning? Causes and Relief

 The good news is that soreness is temporary.
 Since deep cleanings are an essential part of the treatment and recovery of gum disease, your dental team can take steps to make this process as gentle as possible.
 However, it’s natural to have tenderness where the anesthetic was injected, or for exposed root surfaces to temporarily hurt now that there’s no tartar covering them up.

-Proper Care After Cleaning
+Proper Care After A Dental Cleaning

 Then, floss at least once a day, reaching just under the gums to disrupt soft plaque before it hardens into tartar.
 For me, I personally like to use a water flosser every day to clean under the edges of my gums and between teeth.
 If you have sensitive teeth, I recommend putting warmer water in your flosser reservoir than normal.